In English in order to make a question, we utilize word order and changes in stress to make our question known. Take for example the following.

 |Verb||Kawarimasu ka? 変わりますか (Will...change?)|

-As you can see, nothing extremely actually happens.
+As you can see, there isn't anything particularly difficult about all this.
 With that being said, it's time to see how this all works in very real examples.
-Although it may not be able to ask all the questions in the world in Japanese just yet, you can still ask a way.
+Although you may not be able to ask all the questions in the world in Japanese just yet, you can still ask away.

 Kyūkei wo torimasu ka?